 Your Pride Council provides for student activities, serves as a training experience for both leaders and followers, promotes the common good, gives students a share in the management of the school, develops high ideals of personal conduct, acts as a clearinghouse for student activities, seeks to interest students in school affairs and helps solve problems that may arise.
 Members of the Council are your representatives and have direct access to the school administration.
-Each homeroom will elect one boy and one girl representative to the Pride Council.
+Each grade level will nominate and elect 3 representatives to the Pride Council at the beginning of each school year.